LoginRadius/engineering-portal/content/blog/how-to-make-telegram-bot/index.md

                     level=logging.INFO)
 logger = logging.getLogger(__name__)
 ```
 This script does a basic configuration for the logging system.
-It takes time, level and name.
+It takes time, level, and name.

-- Now, we will make a variable Token which will take your Telegram token.
+- Now, we will make a variable Token, which will take your Telegram token.

 ```python
 TOKEN = "ENTER YOUR TOKEN"
 ```

-- After writing the token, we will make some functions which our bot will perform.
+- After writing the token, we will make some functions that our bot will perform.

 ```python
 def start(bot,update):